apache/cloudstack-documentation/source/installguide/configuration.rst

    -  Path.
 The path to the zone's Secondary Staging Store.

 Adding Object Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can add  storage object pools at any time to add more capacity or providers to CloudStack
+You can add  object storage pools at any time to add more capacity or providers to CloudStack

 #.
-Make sure you have installed supported Object Storage provider and is accessible from CloudStack Management Server
+Make sure you have installed supported Object Storage provider and the Object Store is accessible from CloudStack Management Server

 #.
 Log in to the CloudStack UI as root administrator.